cicwi/PyCorrectedEmissionCT/doc_sources/cone_beam_calibration_tutorial.md

 # Cone-Beam Geometry Calibration

 In this tutorial, we'll demonstrate how to use `corrct`'s cone-beam geometry calibration routines.
 This process is crucial for accurate X-ray tomography reconstructions, especially when dealing with cone-beam geometry setups.
+This calibration procedure is based on:

+- Noo, F., Clackdoyle, R., Mennessier, C., White, T. A. & Roney, T. J. (2000).
+Phys.
+Med.
+Biol.
+45, 3489–3508.
+  doi: 10.1088/0031-9155/45/11/327

+This procedure relies on certain assumptions of the geometry (e.g., non-degeneracy of certain parameters), and it has limitations with respect to its accuracy or ability to determine certain parameters (i.e., one of the detector tilts).
+More advanced procedures have been published in the literature more recently, which address its pitfalls.
+However, it is quite straight-forward to be carried out, and it requires minimal data to work.
+The remaining uncertainties can be fine tuned with the data-driven approach presented here below.

+In particular, this procedure assumes that you provide two different tomography scans of a rotating marker, on circular orbits around the rotation axis of the sample coordinates.
+Ideally, these two trajectories should be on opposite sides of the origin along the rotation axis (not necessarily at the exact same distance).
+The projections of these two orbits will form two distinct ellipses over the detector.

 To follow this tutorial, you will need to download the demonstration dataset from [Zenodo](https://doi.org/10.5281/zenodo.20559974), and place it a sub-directory `./data/` of the current working directory.

 ## Setup and Data Loading